base-org/web/apps/base-docs/base-camp/docs/deployment-to-testnet/deployment-to-base-sepolia-sbs.md

 Once you've completed the wallet setup, enable developer settings and turn on testnets ([Coinbase Settings], [Metamask Settings]).

-### Add Base Goerli to your Wallet
+### Add Base Sepolia to your Wallet

-Use the [faucet] to add Base Goerli ETH to your wallet.
+Use the [faucet] to add Base Sepolia ETH to your wallet.
+You can also ask Base personnel on Discord or other social media for some!

 ### Get Testnet Ether

 Testnet tokens have no real value, but the supply is not unlimited.
-You can use a faucet to get a small amount of Goerli Ether to pay gas fees for testing.
+You can use a faucet to get a small amount of Sepolia Ether to pay gas fees for testing.
 Most faucets allow you to ask for a small amount each day, and some won't send you more if your balance is too high.

 You can find many faucets by searching, and it's good to keep a few bookmarked because they have a tendency to go down from time to time.
 Faucet providers are constantly combating bad actors and sometimes need to disable their faucets while doing so.